-Before you even think about your marketing budget, you have to define your goals?
+Before you even think about your marketing budget, define your goals.
 What do you want to achieve?
 The more aggressive the results, the bigger your marketing budget is going to be.

-It's essential that small brands choose an agency who can get scrappy with their budget — whether that's a traditional agency with small business experience or a growth hacking agency.
+It's essential that small brands choose an agency that can get scrappy with their budget — whether that's a traditional agency with small business experience or a growth hacking agency.

 Let's look at some scenarios that illustrate how business marketing goals can differ based on their size, resources, and goals.